Joe Biden sexual misconduct allegation: The Union articles of 2019

-Reade said "My life was hell ... this was about power and control ... [after my departure] I couldn't get a job on the Hill".
+Reade said, "My life was hell ... this was about power and control ... [after my departure] I couldn't get a job on the Hill."
 Reade "didn't consider the acts toward her sexualization.
-She instead [likened herself to] a lamp that was displayed because it was pretty and discarded when too bright.
+She instead [likened herself to] a lamp that was displayed because it was pretty and discarded when too bright."
 Reade said she wanted Biden to say "I changed the trajectory of your life.
 I'm sorry."
-In 2018, she said that the reason for her 1993 departure from Washington was to pursue a career as an actress or artiste to her disappointment at the American government's "xenophobia" toward Russia.
+In 2018, she said that the reason for her 1993 departure from Washington was to pursue a career as an actress or artiste due to her disappointment at the American government's xenophobia toward Russia.
 In 2009, she said that the reason for her 1993 departure from Washington was to move to the Midwestern United States with her boyfriend.
 She posted these conflicting accounts at the website Medium, and they were deleted by 2020.
 In 2020, Reade described the accounts as "stupid blog posts" she had made while writing a novel, when she "wasn't ready to talk about Biden".
-Reade also said that she could not recall writing about the government's "xenophobia".
+Reade also said that she could not recall writing about the government's xenophobia.

 About the same time as that report, The Union published a column by Reade, in which she alleged that her supervisor had informed her that Biden wanted her to "serve drinks at a[sic] event" because he thought she was "pretty" and also "liked" her legs, but a senior aide intervened to stop Reade from having to do so, continuing an argument among the staff.
 After that, Biden would "often" touch her shoulder and neck.
-Reade thought that "these gestures were not so much about 'connection' but establishing dominance in the room."
-Reade also wrote in that essay "[T]his is not a story about sexual misconduct; it is a story about abuse of power."
+Reade thought that "these gestures were not so much about 'connection' but establishing dominance in the room".
+Reade also wrote in that essay, "[T]his is not a story about sexual misconduct; it is a story about abuse of power."
 Reade said she spoke out in 2019 after watching an episode of The View, during which, she says, most of the panelists defended Biden and attacked Lucy Flores, a former assemblywoman, who alleged that Biden kissed the back of her head without consent.